IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv.md

 All notable changes for each version of $ProductName$ are documented on this page.

 <!-- Blazor -->

+## {22.1}
+#### Charts

+* Added Highlighting support for Stacked Series
+* New `AllowedPositions` for CalloutLayer.
+Used to limit where the callouts are to be placed within the chart.
+* New `CalloutCornerRadius` for CalloutLayer.
+Used to round out the corners of the callouts.

 ## **{PackageVerChanges-21-2.1}**

 > [!NOTE]